Necklacing: Sri Lanka and India

-Ivory Coast and Nigeria
+Ivory Coast

 In the early 1990s, university students in Abidjan, Ivory Coast, were plagued by burglars stealing from their dormitories.
 The students took matters into their own hands by capturing the alleged thieves, and then executed them by placing tyres around their necks and setting the tyres on fire.
 Ivorian police, powerless to stop these necklacings, could do nothing but stand by and watch.

-In 2006, at least one person died in Nigeria by necklacing in the deadly Muslim protests over satirical cartoon drawings of Muhammad.
+Nigeria

+Necklacing is a common outcome of jungle justice in Nigeria.
+In 2006, at least one person died in Nigeria by necklacing in the deadly protests which followed the publication of cartoons in Jyllands-Posten depicting Muhammad.
+In November 2012, four students of the University of Port Harcourt were falsely accused of being thieves and fatally necklaced by a mob.
+In November 2016, a seven-year-old boy died after being necklaced for allegedly attempting to steal garri from a shop.
+In March 2025, 16 people suspected of kidnapping were killed by a mob near Uromi, at least some of them by necklacing.

 Brazil

-A form of necklacing where victims are forced inside a stack of tyres doused with petrol and set on fire is widely used by drug dealers in Brazil, notably in Rio de Janeiro, where it is called micro-ondas, or microwave in Portuguese.
-One notable victim was journalist Tim Lopes, who, while trying to do a journalistic investigation, was kidnapped, tortured, and eventually placed within several tires, covered in diesel fuel, and set on fire.
+A form of necklacing where victims are forced inside a stack of tyres doused with petrol and set on fire is widely used by drug dealers in Brazil, notably in Rio de Janeiro, where it is called micro-ondas (lit. 'microwave').
+One notable victim was journalist Tim Lopes, who, while trying to do a journalistic investigation, was kidnapped, tortured and eventually placed within several tires, covered in diesel fuel, and set on fire.